kotteletfisk/UASS_OLA1/README.md

 ![](images/DRTV.jpg)

-To solve these issues, we have decided on a type of Service-Based Architecture.
+To solve these issues, we propose a type of Service-Based Architecture.

 We imagine all containers as independent services, which is collected and presented to the user by a common UI.
 An external Service like OAuth could be used for verifying user credentials and providing them with an authentication token, like fx JWT.